The Paddock Project

 Here is a sketch showing the proposed access arrangements.

-Why would it be necessary to remove the wall at the bottom of Paddock Garden?
+Why will it be necessary to remove the wall at the bottom of Paddock Garden?

-Doing so would allow Paddock Garden and the gallery building to be treated as one open public space.
-It would also permit the new gallery building to be located to the northern edge of the SAT site, which would be required to protect the roots of the magnificent Horse Chestnut tree on the southern boundary of the site.
+Doing so will allow Paddock Garden and the gallery building to be treated as one open public space.
+It will also permit the new gallery building to be located to the northern edge of the Sherborne Arts Trust site, which is required to protect the roots of the magnificent Horse Chestnut tree on the southern boundary of the site.

-Why would it be necessary to create a new gate in the west wall and vehicle access down that side of the garden?
+Why will it be necessary to create a new gate in the west wall and vehicle access down that side of the garden?

 To allow the safe movement of large and environmentally sensitive artworks into the gallery.
 These artworks often require different types of specialist handling.
 Large artworks require specialist lifting gear in order to move them from the vehicle into the gallery.
 Environmentally sensitive larger artworks, particularly watercolours and works on paper, are delivered in environmentally controlled air-ride vehicles.
 When moved from the vehicle into the building they need protection from the elements and a smooth and quick transit.